 When you’re younger, there’s more aggression and there’s more of a sense that there’s no middle ground.
 I used to feel when I started reviewing movies, and when I reviewed books, that I was tougher, I was more uncompromising.
 When I started reviewing movies, every time I saw a bad movie I would get personally affronted.
 You want to sort of take revenge and there’s a certain kind of sadistic or self-righteous pleasure in doing that.
 I’m just going to tear this shit down.

 Affront is the word.
 Inferior art affronts the senses of a critic to want to unsheathe the sword of righteousness.
 Ehen.
 Artists fight back, often in gang-up, ad hominem style.
 First, the critic is accused of being a know-all.
 Secondly, his evaluations only enforce the thinking that he is elitist.
 But nobody tasks the critic with the errand to do what he enjoys doing naturally—poring over and dissecting art.
 The fault is often the accuser; the critic never claims to know all.
 In reviewing the same book—A. O. Scott’s Better Living Through Criticism—two critics agree.
 Daniel Mendelsohn writes, “as independent as we like to think our taste is, we are all the products of specific cultural moments.”
 Nathan Heller: “Reviewers are supposed to give bird’s eye guidance, but they, too, live within the maze.”
 So what is the critic doing when he critiques?
-He is hopeful that when we appraise art, himself, the artists and every enthusiast of art has a healthy bearing of their ways of seeing, which betters art generally.
+He is hopeful that when we appraises art, himself, artists and enthusiasts gain a healthy bearing of their ways of seeing, which betters art generally.